Srivanchiyam

-Srivanchiyam (Tamil: ஸ்ரீவாஞ்சியம்) is a village located in Tiruvarur District, Tamil Nadu, and is best known for its Vanchinadha Swamy temple.
+Srivanchiyam is a village located in Tiruvarur District, Tamil Nadu, and is best known for its Vanchinadha Swamy temple.
 According to the 2011 Census, Srivanchiyam has a geographical area of 428.27 hectares and a population headcount of 2518, with the nearest town being Nannilam, which is 5 kilometres away.

 Sri Vanchinadha Swamy Temple

 The Sri Vanchinadha Swamy temple is at the centre of the village.
 The central deity of the temple of the temple is the Lord Vanchinadar, a form of the Lord Shiva, and his consort is Mangalanayaki.
 The temple is over 1100 years old, and was built by the king Rajendra Chola in the year 850 CE.

 Unique characteristics

 One of the unique features of this temple is the separate shrine to the Hindu god of Death and Justice, Lord Yama.
 In the tradition of this temple, visitors make a visit to the shrine of Yama first before entering the temple, unlike in other temples where the Lord Ganesha is propitiated first.
 The temple also has two statues of Nandi, one on the east side and one on the west.